feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **FUN TO LISTEN TO CHECKS:**

-* [ ] Personality moments distributed throughout at the ratio from Step 3G — not concentrated at the end
+* [ ] Personality moments distributed throughout at the 35/65 ratio from Step 3 A8 — not concentrated at the end
 * [ ] At least one genuine reaction before analysis in the first half of the script
 * [ ] At least one absurdity acknowledged with a beat before moving past it
 * [ ] Humor that serves the argument exists — at least one observation that is both funny and makes the point
 * [ ] Sentence energy varies — fast loose sections exist alongside slow deliberate sections
-* [ ] At least one moment that gives the listener something to do — a shared observation, a "you know what's wild"
+* [ ] At least one moment that gives the listener something to do — a shared observation
-* [ ] ** Every comedic moment in the script has a named Step 3I technique assigned — no generic humor**
+* [ ] **Every comedic moment has a named Step 3 A9 technique assigned — no generic humor**
-* [ ] ** At least one analogy or impression running at the duration documented in Step 3I — not cut short**
+* [ ] **At least one extended analogy running at full Technique 2 duration — not cut short.
+Confirmed in delivery notes.**
-* [ ] ** Self-narration present if documented as native in Step 3 — at least two moments where the speaker sounds like someone who found something out**
+* [ ] **Self-narration present — at least two moments where the speaker sounds like someone who found something out**
+* [ ] **"Apparently" deployed at semantically correct moments — matched to sourced-but-indirect claims only, not used as general texture**

 **CONTENT CHECKS:**